FisheyLP/LobbyFly/README.md

 This plugin is tested on 1.8.X.
 It will enable fly for a player as long as he holds an specific item which is set in the config (Default: Netherstar)

+If the Item ID is invalid the plugin uses 399 (NetherStar) instead without changing the config.
+Also users with permission `lobbyfly.admin` and OPs get a notification that the ID is invalid

+-> SpigotMC Link here <-